John Kirk (explorer): Explorer

 The Kirk Range, which lies west of the Shire River and forms part of the Malawi-Mozambique border, is named after Kirk.

 In 1866, Livingstone began his next and final expedition, to find the source of the Nile, from Zanzibar.
 From Livingstone's subsequent correspondence during the expedition it seems that Kirk remained in Zanzibar and did not continue with the rest of the party.
-After Livingstone's death in 1873, Kirk and Al-Shaibani pledged to continue his work to end the East African slave trade.
+After Livingstone's death in 1873, Kirk pledged to continue his work to end the East African slave trade.

 Visit to Somali lands

 Kirk arrived in southern Somalia in 1873 during a period of great economic prosperity with the region being dominated by the Geledi Sultanate and the Hiraab Imamate.
 Trade between the ports of Mogadishu, Merca and the interior Geledi Sultanate flourished during Geledi Sultan Ahmed Yusuf's reign.
 Kirk noted a variety of other things.
 Roughly 20 large dhows were docked in both Mogadishu and Merka respectively filled with grain produced from the farms of the Geledi in the interior.
 Kirk met the Hirab Imam Mahmood who reigned over Mogadishu.
 The Shabelle river itself was referred to as the 'Geledi river' by Kirk, perhaps in respect of the sheer volume of produce that the Sultanate output.
 In Barawa there was little grain instead a large quantity of ivory and skins which had already been loaded onto ships destined for Zanzibar.
 He stated that Sultan Ahmed Yusuf controlled a vast territory stretching from Mogadishu to the Jubba region and had 50,000 troops at his command.